walnuthq/madara-docs/docs/concepts/data_availability.md

 ### Option 1: Store data on-chain

-The most straightforward approach is to store the data directly on-chain alongside transaction data.
+The most straightforward approach is to store the data directly on the settlement layer (e.g., Ethereum) alongside transaction data.
 This ensures easy access to the data.

 However, depending on the blockchain, on-chain storage can be very expensive.
 This can limit the types of built applications.
 But for use cases that do not require much data storage, this is an efficient and simple approach.